open-science-promoters/RDM-promotion/website_build/content/blog/2018-08-07-mashup-data-analysis.md

 *Prepare data for analysis*

+---

-V3: datq manager as super hero:
+V3: data manager as super hero:

 It took a while for the scripts to run.
 I can still remember sitting there listening to the screeching sounds of the computer.
 And then one by one I got...
 Oh no! there are problems with the data!

-In blackest drawers, in brightest delight
+In brightest day, in blackest night,
 No data shall escape my sight.
 Let those who start their research fight listen to my advice… data managers’ light.